Steve Sidwell: Aston Villa

 On 10 July 2008, Sidwell signed a three-year deal with Aston Villa for an undisclosed fee, believed to be in the region of £5m.
 He made his debut for the club in a pre-season game against FC Zürich, playing the first 45 minutes, in a match which Villa lost 2–1.
 Sidwell scored an own goal on his competitive debut for Villa on 19 July 2008 in a 2–2 draw with Odense BK in the UEFA Intertoto Cup.
 Villa won the second leg 1–0 to progress in Europe but Sidwell picked up a calf injury.
 He returned to action against Stoke City Reserves on 3 September 2008 but then picked up a knee injury.
 Sidwell eventually played his first Premier League game for Villa on 26 October 2008 where he came on as a substitute and scored in a 4–0 win away at Wigan Athletic.

-On 9 November 2008 Sidwell scored against Middlesbrough but then gifted Tuncay a late goal with a poor back pass as Villa lost 2–1.
+On 9 November 2008, Sidwell scored against Middlesbrough but then gifted Tuncay a late goal with a poor back pass as Villa lost 2–1.
 He was backed by Villa captain Martin Laursen to move on from his mistake.
-Sidwell scored his third goal of the season just 34 seconds into against Everton on 7 December 2008, Villa went on to win 3–2.
+Sidwell scored his third goal of the season just 34 seconds into a game against Everton on 7 December 2008, Villa went on to win 3–2.
 Sidwell was sent-off against Hamburger SV in the UEFA Cup on 17 December 2008 for two-bookable offences.
 Sidwell picked up a hamstring injury against CSKA Moscow on 26 February 2009.
 His injury kept him out until the final match of the season against Newcastle United on 24 May 2009.
 In total Sidwell played 25 times in 2008–09 as Villa finished in 6th position.

 Villa had a mixed start to the 2009–10 season as they were knocked out of Europe by SK Rapid Wien but then went on to beat Liverpool 3–1 at Anfield.
 Sidwell was used sparingly by manager Martin O'Neill throughout 2009–10 as Sidwell made 33 appearances with 19 of those coming as a substitute.
 Sidwell missed the start of the 2010–11 season with an Achilles tendon injury.
 Upon his return from injury he was involved in a challenge which left Wolverhampton Wanderers midfielder Adlène Guedioura with a broken leg.
 In November 2010 Sidwell again suffered an Achilles tendon injury which ruled him out for six weeks.
-In January 2011 Sidwell was close to a transfer to West Ham United but the move was cancelled as it would have breached the Premier League's 25-man squad rule.
+In January 2011, Sidwell was close to a transfer to West Ham United but the move was cancelled as it would have breached the Premier League's 25-man squad rule.
 Sidwell also held talks with Wolverhampton Wanderers before agreeing to join Fulham.